-Parasites – people who have eaten poorly cooked foods or drank unclean water sometimes pick up parasites that make them ill.
-My whole family contracted giardia in Sydney a few years ago, so you don’t have to go to an exotic country.
-Long after the parasites have been removed from our systems and the worst of the illness is over, IBS symptoms may continue.
+Parasites - people who have eaten poorly cooked foods or drank unclean water sometimes pick up parasites that make them ill.
+My whole family contracted giardia in Sydney a few years ago, so you don't have to go to an exotic country.
+Long after the parasites have been removed from our systems and the worst of the illness is over, irritable bowel syndrome symptoms may continue.
 Some people who had a parasite infestation years ago still suffer from IBS today.

 There are many symptoms of IBS and while some suffers of this condition may exhibit many of the symptoms at one time or another, others may only exhibit one or two of the symptoms.
 In both cases symptoms may come and go.

 Some typical symptoms associated with Irritable Bowel Syndrome (IBS) flare ups: